jchavezar/vertex-ai-samples/vertex-custom-ml/sklearn/README.md

 - go to [training folder](./training) and run the following command:

-*gcloud builds will generate a docker image and push it in the repo specified*
+*snippet below creates a docker image and push it into the repository, remember to use {YOUR_PROJECT_ID}*

 ```bash
 gcloud builds submit -t gcr.io/{YOUR_PROJECT_ID}/sklearn-train .